cortrudolph/psychometric/README.txt

-The following changes have been made since version 0.1.0 of Applied Psychometric Theory
+The following changes have been made since version 0.1.0 of Applied Psychometric Theory:

 Changes in 0.1.1
 1. There was an error in alpha.CI (error fixed)